 Finally, the zero bits are discarded and the first 96 parity bits are discarded (punctured) to create the output codeword

-For each spatial stream concatenate LDPC codewords one after the other to create the coded bits stream .
+Concatenate LDPC codewords one after the other to create the coded bits stream .

-Compute the number of coded pad bits per iSS-th spatial stream, , using the number of SC symbol blocks, :
+Compute the number of coded pad bits, , using the number of SC symbol blocks, :

-Concatenate coded bits for iSS-th spatial stream with zero bits.
-They are scrambled using the continuation of the scrambler sequence that scrambled the PSDU input bits and data pad bits at step a).
-The pad bits of the first spatial stream are scrambled first, the pad bits of the second spatial stream are scrambled second, and so on.
+Concatenate coded bits with zero bits.
+They are scrambled using the continuation of the scrambler sequence that scrambled the PSDU bits and data pad bits at the step a).

+Distribute the encoded and padded bits over the spatial streams on the group basis with the number of bits in the group.
+The first group of bits comes to the first spatial stream, the second group of bits comes to the second spatial stream, and so on.
+The procedure is repeated when the maximum number of spatial streams is reached.
+The procedure ends up when all PSDU encoded bits including pad bits are distributed over the spatial streams.

 For each user, if STBC coding is applied, then a single spatial stream is mapped to two space-time streams as defined in 30.5.8.5.3.
 Otherwise, a one-to-one mapping of spatial streams to space-time streams shall be applied.